scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 In this work, we have set out to determine how DML can be extended for semi-supervised datasets by borrowing components of the variational autoencoder.
-We have formalized this approach through defining three specific claims.
-To evaluate each claim, we have created several variations of the DML model, such as the DML Autoencoder, DML with Unit/GMM Prior, and MVAE.
+We have formalized this approach through defining three specific improvement proposals.
+To evaluate each improvement proposal, we have created several variations of the DML model, such as the DML Autoencoder, DML with Unit/GMM Prior, and MVAE.
 We then tested the performance of the models across several semi-supervised partitions of two datasets, along with other configurations of hyperparameters.
-We have determined from the analysis of our results, there is too much dissenting data to clearly accept any three of the claims.
+We have determined from the analysis of our results, there is too much dissenting data to clearly accept any three of the improvement proposals.
-For claim 1, while the DML Autoencoder outperforms the DML for semisupervised datasets with small amounts of labelled data, it’s peformance is not consistently much better than that of a plain autoencoder which uses no labelled data.
-For claim 2, each of the DML models with an added prior performed extremely poorly, near or at the level of the null model.
+For improvement proposal 1, while the DML Autoencoder outperforms the DML for semisupervised datasets with small amounts of labelled data, it’s peformance is not consistently much better than that of a plain autoencoder which uses no labelled data.
+For improvement proposal 2, each of the DML models with an added prior performed extremely poorly, near or at the level of the null model.
-For claim 3, we see the same extremely poor performance from the MVAE models.
+For improvement proposal 3, we see the same extremely poor performance from the MVAE models.

 Future Work
 ++++++++++++

-In the future, it would be worthwhile to evaluate these claims using a different training routine.
+In the future, it would be worthwhile to evaluate these improvement proposals using a different training routine.
 We have stated previously that perhaps the extremely poor performance of the DML with a prior and MVAE models may be due to the training regimen of alternating on training against a supervised and unsupervised loss.
 Further research could look to develop or compare several different training regimens.
 One alternative